Khovd Province: Transportation

 The Khovd Airport (HVD/ZMKD) has two runways, one of which is paved, and gets served by regular flights from and to Ulaanbaatar, Mörön, and Bulgan.
-And flights are planned to Ürümqi city of Xingjiang.
+And flights are planned to Ürümqi city of Xinjiang.

 Economy

 The region around the Khovd city is famous in Mongolia for its watermelon crop.
 There is a sizable hydroelectric dam-building project underway that will theoretically generate enough electricity to power the three most western aimags (Uvs, Bayan-Ölgii, and Khovd).
 The city of Khovd is connected to the Russian power grid and subject to blackouts if it falls behind in its payments.
 Domestic and international tourism and sports hunting are a sizable industry of Khovd province.
 The natural environment, fresh and salt water lakes, mountains, valleys, caves, ancient rock paintings and fortresses are other sightseeing attractions.

 Animal herding is the main economy of this province.

+In 2018, the province contributed to 1.21% of the total national GDP of Mongolia.

 Administrative subdivisions

 The aimag capital Khovd is geographically located in the Buyant sum, but is administered as independent Jargalant sum.
 The administrative center of the Khovd Sum is also called Khovd, which is a common source of confusion.
 The other administrative centers carry the name of the respective Sum as well.